jpwall/personalSite/README.md

 # personalSite
 This is the source for my personal website.
-It is not up on the world-wide-web yet but is planned to be put up when done (hopefully the near future)
+It is now up on the internet and can be found at https://jessewalling.com